 Travel and service programs for students and families in some of the world’s most welcoming countries.
 Rustic Pathways “enrich the lives of our students and our staff, benefit the parts of the world we serve, and build cultural bridges that lead to greater global understanding and cooperation”.

-Helps teenagers use self-directed learning in a network of closely related projects across the country and around the world.
-The primary goal is to support teenagers feeling trapped in school to use homeschooling as a mechanism to stop attending school.
+Liberated Learners helps teenagers use self-directed learning in a network of closely related projects across the country and around the world.
+The primary goal is to support teenagers feeling trapped in school to use homeschooling as a mechanism to stop attending school. http://www.liberatedlearnersinc.org/

 Global Village School

 An international distance learning school.
 Global Village School offers a progressive, accredited, customizable K-12 homeschooling program via online and text-based curriculum, complete with individualized teacher services.
-Its Whole Child, Healthy Planet K8 curriculum guides and our high school homeschool diploma courses integrate peace, justice, and diversity studies with the core subjects.
+Our Whole Child, Healthy Planet K8 curriculum guides and our high school homeschool diploma courses integrate peace, justice, and diversity studies with the core subjects. http://www.globalvillageschool.org

 The No Child Left Inside® Coalition is composed of environmental, educational, and public health organizations, businesses, civic organizations and other public enterprises, all dedicated to ensuring a comprehensive education for all. http://www.cbf.org/ncli/landing

 Cloud Institute (USA)